dotmpe/script-mpe/esop.rst

 - [2016-08-27] Nothing done yet.
 Using Bats, TAP reports for testing now.
   With some extensions to Bats (run-at-index/range, TODO, debug).
 - [2018-02-18] Some notes.
 Looking at literate programming.
+- [2021-07-28] Not proceeding further.
+Have setup Gherkin features to my liking, and intend to use build tool (make/redo/grunt) to organize feature files into ordered suites, maybe do some dependencies.

 - TODO: convert literal format to Bats
 - TODO: capture failed tests from Bats